 Tunneling locos.
 Ex-British Rail locos.
 Underground locos.

-Membership benefits include a quarterly printed illustrated magazine, the 'Industrial Railway Record'; a bi-monthly newsletter the 'Bulletin' giving topical news, in addition to all Society news; access to a well-stocked library; discounts on Society publications; visits to industrial railway locations; occasional rail tours; a book sales service; and photograph sales from the Society's negative collection.
+Membership benefits include a quarterly printed illustrated magazine, the 'Industrial Railway Record'; a bi-monthly newsletter the 'Bulletin' giving topical news, in addition to all Society news; discounts on Society publications; visits to industrial railway locations; occasional rail tours; a book sales service; and photograph sales from the Society's negative collection.
 We frequently publish extra 'amendment Bulletins', which contain up-dates and amendments to various IRS Handbooks - you will find at least one of these 'specials' with most issues of the regular Bulletin.
-As an example of our "Bulletin", a PDF version of No.901 (May 2012) can be downloaded here.
-Note this 3Mb long!
+As an example of our "Bulletin", a PDF version of No.1000 (September 2017), in both normal and extended eBulletin versions, can be downloaded here.
+Note the extended eBulletin is 6.63Mb long!

 In addition a range of illustrated historical handbooks are published, covering all known industrial locos, area by area in the UK, plus some other countries.
 Other books include loco builders histories, company histories, and an invaluable guide book listing every current industrial and preserved loco in the whole UK.
 IRS publications are usually offered to members at a substantial discount on the normal purchase price.
 Click on the 'Publications' link for more details.

-Full details of new Subscriptions can be found in our new eShop
+Full details of 2024 Subscriptions can be found in our eShop

-* Effective from January 2014 Members can opt to receive Digital PDF Bulletins instead
+* Members can opt to receive Digital PDF Bulletins instead

 of printed copies.
 Digital Bulletins will be available at the same time

-option but those who do will save the Society a considerable sum of
+option will save the Society a considerable sum of

 money in reduced printing, postage and packing costs.
 The RECORD will